tmode-1960/comfyui-ta-nodes-pack/README.md

 Some useful nodes for comfyui

 Model loaders with an additional model name output
 Positive Prompt field for use with LM Studio
+Description to Prompt for LM Studion image2prompt